-To illustrate the point, let us present in this style the proof of the strong law of large numbers.
+To illustrate the point, let us present in this style the proof of the Strong Law of Large Numbers.
 Let $\mu = B_p$, the Bernoulli distribution with independent trials and success probability p.

-For a given q > p let us prove that the B_p -probability of the event "the frequency of ones exceeds q infinitely many times" is zero.
+For a given q > p, let us prove that the B_p -probability of the event "the frequency of ones exceeds q infinitely many times" is zero.
 (For q < p and the event "the frequency of ones falls below q infinitely many times" the arguments are similar.)
 To achieve this, consider B_p -martingale B_q/B_p .
-For a sequence z of length n where the frequency of ones is r (with nr ones and n(1-r) zeros) the value of this martingale is and the logarithm of this value is
+For a sequence z of length n, where the frequency of ones is r (with nr ones and n(1-r) zeros), the value of this martingale is and the logarithm of this value is

-$$\frac{q^{nr}(1-q)^{n(1-r)}}{p^{nr}(1-p)^{n(1-r)}}$$
+$$\frac{q^{nr}(1-q)^{n(1-r)}}{p^{nr}(1-p)^{n(1-r)}},$$

-$$n[(r\log q + (1-r)\log(1-q)) - (r\log p + (1-r)\log(1-p))].$$
+$$n[(r \log q + (1-r) \log(1-q)) - (r \log p + (1-r) \log(1-p))].$$

 Since q > p, the latter expression is an increasing linear function of r; the coefficient is $\log[q/p] + \log[(1-p)/(1-q)]$ and both terms are positive.
-So for r > q (the case we are interested in) we can only decrease this expression replacing r by q, so the logarithm of the martingale value is
+So for r > q (the case we are interested in), we can only decrease this expression replacing r by q, so the logarithm of the martingale value is

-$$n[(q\log q + (1-q)\log(1-q)) - (q\log p + (1-q)\log(1-p)].$$
+$$n[(q \log q + (1-q) \log(1-q)) - (q \log p + (1-q) \log(1-p))].$$

 The Gibbs inequality (p.
-227) guarantees that the expression in the square brackets, the Kullback-Leibler distance between the distribution (q, 1 - q), (p, 1 - p), is positive.
+215) guarantees that the expression in the square brackets, the Kullback-Leibler distance between the distribution (q, 1 - q), (p, 1 - p), is positive.
 So the martingale is unbounded on the sequences where frequency exceeds q infinitely often.

-This proof of the strong law of large numbers does not follow completely the scheme outlined above: we consider not one martingale but a family of martingales (one for each q).
+This proof of the SLLN does not follow completely the scheme outlined above: We consider not one martingale but a family of martingales (one for each q).
 Each of the martingales is used to prove that some set has measure zero, and then we observe that the countable union of null sets is a null set.

-Instead, we could take a countable family of q_i (say, all rational q), construct a martingale for each q_i and then mix all these martingales with positive weights.
-If some of the martingales is infinite, the mix will be infinite, too.
+Instead, we could take a countable family of q_i (say, all rational q), construct a martingale for each q_i , and then mix all these martingales with positive weights.
+If some of the martingales are infinite, the mix will be infinite, too.

-Essentially the same proof of the strong law of large numbers was discussed in Section 3.2 (Problem 67, p.
-72), but there we considered finite sequences and did not use the term "martingale" speaking just about the ratio of two measures.
-Similar arguments will be used later in Section 9.13.)
+Essentially the same proof of the SLLN was discussed in Section 3.2 (Problem 67, p.
+58), but there we considered finite sequences and did not use the term martingale speaking just about the ratio of two measures.
+(Similar arguments will be used later in Section 9.13.)

 The second reason why martingales are important is more philosophical.
 What do we do when we prove some theorem using the martingale approach?
-We consider some property L of binary sequences ("to be balanced", for the case of the strong law of large numbers) and some martingale m.
-Then we prove that for every binary sequence ω at least one of the two things happens:
+We consider some property L of binary sequences ("to be balanced" for the case of the SLLN) and some martingale m.
+Then we prove that for every binary sequence ω at least one of two things happens: